raulingg/react-boilerplate/readme.md

 next add your envars to the .env.testing file

-> Remember: This envars are only for testing purpose.
+> Remember: These envars are only for testing purposes.

 **Running tests**